mheap/markdown-to-jira/README.md

 ### Advanced

 If you're using the `-f` option to pass a filename there are additional options available.
+Note that you can also put global options in the Front Matter for the file (example provided below).
+This includes linking tickets to a specific story and epic.
+To do so, simply provide that context at the top of the file.

 ```
+---
+epic: AS-12345
+story: AS-12345
+team: Cloud Integrations
+classification: Development
+---

 - This is an example ticket @michael.heap {Documentation} {Node} +10
   This is a description for the above title.
 It will be added
   automatically and the description can span multiple lines